COSC3020/asynchronous-functions-rmille70/README.md

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.
+- The worst case time complexity of my implementation is linear, since whether asynchronous or not, we are just iterating through all the elements in the list (n) and counting how many instances of the key there are (constant).
+Thus it can be bounded by $\Theta(n)$ where n is the number of elements in the array.